Frequently Asked Questions Regarding DUI

 As a result of the implied consent law, if you refuse to submit a breath or urine sample, the Florida Department of Highways Safety and Motor Vehicles, Division of Driver’s Licenses will automatically suspend your driver’s license for at least one year.
 In order to encourage drivers to submit a sample, the suspension is shorter if you comply with law enforcement, but blow a .08 or higher.
 Of course, providing a breath test sample will often arm the prosecutor with additional evidence to secure a conviction.
 Therefore, the decision to cooperate by providing a breath test, or to refuse the breath test, can often be quite difficult.

 If you refuse the breath and/or urine test, the State Attorney’s Office will lack physical evidence of your impairment; but they will use your refusal to argue your “consciousness of guilt.”
-Your attorney can often present reasonable explainations as to why you refused to submit to a breath test and can emphasize that the State lacks precise physical evidence to demonstrate your impairment.
+Your attorney can often present reasonable explanations as to why you refused to submit to a breath test and can emphasize that the State lacks precise physical evidence to demonstrate your impairment.
 As a result, when deciding whether to submit to a breath and/or urine test, you must weigh the consequences of a refusal against the danger of arming the State with evidence that you had a breath test result over the legal limit.

 Whether you submitted a sample of a .08 or above or refused, you have the ability to challenge your driver’s license suspension within ten days from the date of your arrest through a DHSMV Formal Administrative Review Hearing.
 We can represent you at this hearing and argue that the suspension should be overturned.
 Our written request for such a hearing will often result in the issuance of a temporary driver’s license that will enable you to continue to lawfully drive.
 Click Here to learn more about Getting Your Driver’s License Back.